 SMH – NSW Trustee client dies in squalor

-What is the process for having the Public Trust Office removed and/or a Private Trustee appointed?
+What is the process for Public Trust Office removal

-An application needs to be made to the Court to seek the removal of a Public Trust Office from the role of Financial Manager or Administrator and the appointment of the new Private Trustee.
+An application needs to be made to the Court to seek the removal of a Public Trust Office from the role of Financial Manager or Administrator and the appointment of the new private company.

 The reason a Court application is required, as opposed to an application through one of the Tribunals such as NCAT or QCAT, is because when there is remuneration involved, the Court essentially needs to approve it.

-The following process will apply when removing the appointment of the Public Trustee:
+The following process will apply when proceeding with Public Trust Office removal:

 - Make an application to the Court

-- Provide evidence before the Court in relation to why there has been some difficulties and why the relationship with the Public Trust Office has deteriorated.
+- Provide evidence before the Court in relation to why there have been some difficulties and why the relationship with the PTO has deteriorated.

-- Provide evidence of the suitability of the incoming Private Trustee Company.
+- Provide evidence of the suitability of the incoming private company.